OldAndStillLearning/BTCA/Readme.md

 | SimulationManager    | For now just show data     |

-BluetoothDeviceManager        To allow or denied connection to a device

-BluetoothManager            Receive data through bluetooth
-DatabaseManager                To insert var into context
-FichierManager                FileManager other name to avoid conflit with reserved word
-SimulationManager            For now just show data

 BTCAView Model is the Central Class - most call goes through it MainView is the starting view